dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 ## Brief:

-In this project, you will create a hypertext story.
-A hypertext story is one that is told through a series of hyperlinks.
-You will go through a design thinking process that will help you generate ideas, .
-In your story, you will imagine a better future world for the year 2045, and create a
+For this project, you will create a hypertext story focused on building a better future world, set in the year 2047.
+A hypertext story is one that is told through a series of hyperlinks, each hyperlink leading to another node in the story.
+You will follow a design process that will help you generate ideas, create drafts, obtain feedback, and iterate towards a solution.

 ## Tools
 - Pencil